Challenges & How to Help

 Although many Service Members will have successfully navigated deployment stressors, readjustment to civilian life is a challenge for nearly all military personnel.
 Despite these challenges, the great majority of returning Service Members and Veterans are quite resilient, are able to adapt, and will transition to civilian and workplace life with success.

 Learning more about these challenges can help you, as an employer, manager or supervisor, or human resource professional, to have a better understanding about what employees may be experiencing.
-This understanding will help you to be more successful in supporting the Veteran.
+This understanding will help you to be more successful in supporting Veteran employees.

 Want to better understand what it may be like to readjust to civilian life after a deployment or after completing military service?